sheddyranking/sheddyranking/README.md

   > Olympic Games Analysis Project (With SQL and Power BI)

+  > DA Portfolio Projects (With SQL and Tableua and Python)

 I hope you have a good time exploring and I'll be waiting to talk to you.
 Cheers!